 SphraseStream.

-The hlp_input
+The hlp_input function is in file

 $CHATR_ROOT/src/input/hlp_input.c